sahas-01/Dashboard-payouts/README.md

-## Payouts v2 Dukaan
+## Dashboard Page - Payouts

 ### Task:
-To attempt at making a pixel perfect version of the Payoutsv2 dashboard of Dukaan's website using the given <a href="https://www.figma.com/file/1QTpfgcJLng3SEHv3V7Nr4/Payouts-V2---2023?type=design&node-id=0-1&mode=design&t=DgbtgpnxSJ3hRlvU-0">Design Link</a>
+To attempt at making a pixel perfect version of the Payouts dashboard using the given <a href="https://www.figma.com/file/1QTpfgcJLng3SEHv3V7Nr4/Payouts-V2---2023?type=design&node-id=0-1&mode=design&t=DgbtgpnxSJ3hRlvU-0">Design Link</a>

 ### Tech stack:
 - NextJS